engrhammadkhurshid/MyClinicAdmin/PERMISSION_FIX_QUICK.md

 ```

 ## What You'll See
-- ✅ No "row-level security policy" error
+- ✅ No "infinite recursion" error
 - ✅ All 5 steps complete
 - 🎊 Confetti animation
 - 🚀 Auto-redirect to dashboard (2 seconds)